 MILAN: The Devil's Column…

-In the 14th century, the Dominican friar Galvanus Flame, recounts in his Chronichae that the emperors of the Holy Roman Empire, had to embrace the column present in St. Ambrose Square in order to be crowned.
-The column, made of cipollino marble, was precisely called the Imperial Column because of this use.
+In the 14th century, the Dominican friar Galvano Fiamma recounts in his *Chronichae* that the emperors of the Holy Roman Empire had to embrace the column in Piazza Sant’Ambrogio in order to be crowned.
+The column, made of cipollino marble, was in fact called the Imperial Column because of this custom.

 << […] L’imperatore giurerà che sarà obbediente al Papa e alla Chiesa Romana nelle cose temporali e spirituali. […] Ciò fatto l’Imperatore deve abbracciare quella colonna dritta di marmo per significare che la giustizia in lui sarà dritta…>>

-The column, dating from Roman times, is located in St. Ambrose Square near the Basilicata of the same name but originally belonged to the Roman Imperial Palace of Mediolanum, erected by Emperor Maximian at the end of the third century.
+The Roman-era column is located in Piazza Sant’Ambrogio near the Basilica of the same name, but it originally belonged to the Roman Imperial Palace of Mediolanum, built by Emperor Maximian at the end of the third century.

-Found during archaeological excavations in the 19th century, it is immediately noted for two peculiar holes at the bottom.
+Discovered during archaeological excavations in the 19th century, it immediately stands out for two distinctive holes at the bottom.

-The Devil wanted to meet St. Ambrose at all costs to tempt him to evil.
-His repeated attempts were to no avail, for the saint, losing his patience, kicked him to drive him away.
-The evil one lost his balance by going to stick his own horns into the column next to them getting stuck there for a whole day.
-He finally used the holes created by his horns as a portal back to Hell.
+The Devil was determined to meet Saint Ambrose at all costs in order to tempt him into evil.
+His repeated attempts were in vain, for the saint, losing his patience, kicked him away.
+The devil lost his balance and impaled his horns on a nearby column, where he remained stuck for an entire day.
+He finally used the holes created by his horns as a portal to return to Hell.

-Popular culture has it that as you approach the holes, you can hear the sounds of the boiling of the infernal river Styx and smell sulfur coming straight from Hell.
+According to popular belief, as you approach the holes, you can hear the bubbling sounds of the underworld river Styx and smell the scent of sulfur coming directly from Hell.

 Photo 122524944 © Antanovich1985 / Dreamstime.com